-Traditionally teriyaki refers to the Japanese cooking method of grilling or broiling meat glazed with soy sauce, sugar and mirin.
-In Japan fish is the main protein used in teriyaki, but the glaze became widely known to Western pallets with the inclusion of poultry and red meat.
-In America, the word “teriyaki” has become synonymous with teriyaki sauce referring to the flavor profile of the dish as supposed to the cooking method.
+Traditionally, teriyaki refers to the Japanese cooking method of grilling or broiling meat glazed with soy sauce, sugar and mirin.
+In Japan, fish is the main protein used in teriyaki, but the glaze became widely known to Western palates with the inclusion of poultry and red meat.
+In America, the word “teriyaki” has become synonymous with teriyaki sauce, referring to the flavor profile of the dish as opposed to the cooking method.
 In this recipe, we’ve added some non-traditional ingredients such as garlic, ginger, and black pepper to give an extra zing to the teriyaki.
 This Americanized version of Japanese cuisine is easy to throw together and an all-around crowd-pleaser.

 Teriyaki Chicken Thighs